microsoft/vscode-wiki/Extension-API-guidelines.md

 Enrich Data Incrementally
 -
-Sometimes it is expensive for a provider to compute some data.
+Sometimes it is expensive for a provider to compute parts of its data.
 For instance, creating a full `CompletionItem` (with all the documentation and symbols resolved) conflicts with being able to compute a large list of them quickly.
-In those cases, providers should offer a resolve-method that allows extensions to enrich data.
+In those cases, providers should return a lightweight version and offer a `resolve` method that allows extensions to enrich data.
 The `CodeLensProvider` and `CompletionItemProvider` interfaces are good samples for this.

 Cancellation
 -